Water-Based vs Oil-Based Paint for Wood Projects

 • Use synthetic brushes and rollers designed for water-based applications.

-• Maintain a steady room temperature to improve drying rates.
+• Maintain a steady room temperature between 55-85°F to improve drying consistency.

-• Store paint in a location free from extreme temperatures to ensure longevity.
+• Store paint in a location free from extreme temperatures to preserve shelf life.

 Economic Considerations